RasmusRPaulsen/DTUImageAnalysis/exercises/ex2b-ChangeDetectionInVideos/ex2b_ChangeDetectionInVideos.md

 After completing this exercise, the student should be able to do the following:

 -  Use OpenCV to access a web-camera or the camera or a mobile phone.
--  Use the OpenCV function \texttt{cvtColor} to convert from color to gray scale,
+-  Use the OpenCV function `cvtColor` to convert from color to gray scale,
--  Convert images from integer to floating point using the \texttt{astype} function.
+-  Convert images from integer to floating point using the `astype` function.
--  Convert image from floating point to uint8 using the \texttt{astype} function.
+-  Convert image from floating point to uint8 using the `astype` function.
 -  Compute a floating point absolute difference image between a new and a previous image.
 -  Compute the frames-per-second of an image analysis system.
--  Show text on an image using the OpenCV function \texttt{putText}.
+-  Show text on an image using the OpenCV function `putText`.
--  Display an image using the OpenCV function \texttt{imshow}.
+-  Display an image using the OpenCV function `imshow`.
 -  Implement and test a change detection program.
 -  Update a background image using a linear combination of the previous background image and a new frame.
 -  Compute a binary image by thresholding an absolute difference image.